Where is the Lava?

 - The massive lava lake consisting of molten rock casts an incredible reddish-orange glow into the surrounding dark sky.
 The glow reflects onto the gas plume wafting out of the volcano, and to any clouds above Halemaʻumaʻu crater.
 The jagged crater walls are additionally illuminated, showcasing the scars dating to the 2018 summit collapse.

-- The bursting spatter cone and lava lake is visible from the south rim along Old Crater Rim Drive after a moderate hike.
+- The bursting spatter cone and lava lake is visible from the south rim along Old Crater Rim Drive after a moderate (roughly one-mile from the nearest parking lot) hike over a paved (former Crater Rim Drive) highway; though some off-road walking is required to get to the final overlook (roughly 300ft off the pavement).
 For easier viewing, the lava lake is occasionally visible from Kīlauea Overlook, and along Crater Rim Trail near that area.

 - Bring a flashlight during your visit!
 Weather conditions such as fog and rain may obscure eruption views.